 You just have to aim for the floating yellow ring towards the runway.
 If you retract your gear in time, you will be able to reduce drag on the aircraft and perform this first lesson faster, increasing your chances of acquiring a Gold rating.

-Now it’s time to land.
+Now it is time to land.
 Landing is one of the trickiest parts of flying an aircraft, whether its games, simulators, or real life.
-It’s also probably the most exciting part of flying.
-A pilot’s skill is almost always judged by his/her ability to land the aircraft smoothly.
+It is also probably the most exciting part of flying.
+A pilot’s skill is usually judged by his/her ability to land the aircraft smoothly.

-You’ll start off the lesson while in the air.
+You will start the lesson while in the air.

-You need to descend and slow yourself down (but not stall!) to a speed that won’t make you crash into the runway.
-Pitch down slightly to descend (this is unrealistic, as in real-life you should never go in negative pitch).
+You need to descend and slow yourself down (but not stall!) to a speed that will not make you crash into the runway.
+Pitch down slightly to descend (this is unrealistic, as in real life you should never go in negative pitch).

 Once you are aligned with the runway, slowly level yourself with the horizon and allow the plane to gently brush the runway asphalt.
-Decelerate to gain control, and then taxi till the end of runway to the checkpoint.
+Decelerate to gain control and then taxi until the end of the runway to the checkpoint.

 Repeat this step again.

-Now, you’ll need to perform three barrel rolls in a row.
+Now, you will need to perform three-barrel rolls in a row.
 Once done, quickly level up again.
 You will now be asked to fly upside down.
-Roll upside down – you’ll notice your plane is dipping towards terra firma, so what you need to do is press your left analog stick up.
+Roll upside down – you will notice your plane is dipping towards terra firma, so what you need to do is press your left analog stick up.

 Yes, I said up.
 This is because when you are upside down the Y-axis is reversed.
 Keep yourself in that position till the meter fills red, while gently holding the left analog stick up to prevent yourself from dipping and losing altitude quickly.